City Guide Volume 16: Copenhagen

 Copenhagen is a haven for cyclists.
 But if the idea of crossing an intersection with a dozen other bikes makes you sweat, the city is equally equipped and enjoyed by pedestrians.
 Incredibly safe and littered with jewels to gawk at, whether you’re taking in parks, architecture, or the iconic Danish girl style, there is plenty to take in at street level.

-If you’re ready for more, take a day trip to the Louisiana Museum of Modern Art.
+If you’re ready for more, take a day trip to the Louisiana Museum of Modern Art, opens in a new tabGo to Louisiana.dk.
 Also included with the Copenhagen Card, the museum is a scenic 20-minute train ride north.
 Situated on the coast, the museum is as beautiful as the world-class art it holds.
 Even if modern art is not your jam, the museum cafe and views are worth the price of admission.

 The lasting impression I’ve taken away from Copenhagen is the respect and inclusion woven into every aspect of life.
 Care is everywhere—city planners designing a neighborhood park with all generations in mind, the care spun into Danish clothing’s streamlined yet visually intriguing designs, and the pride Danes take in their city and living with community first.
 My trip was short and isolated to a sliver of the country.
 I cannot wait to visit again—maybe next time on two wheels.